moorepants/dissertation/motioncapture.rst

    you were traveling down a straight empty road.
 Towed
-   The towed experiments were the same as the normal except that a rope was attached to the headtube of the bicycle and attached to the front railing of the treadmill.
+   The towed experiments were the same as the normal except that a rope was attached to the head tube of the bicycle and attached to the front railing of the treadmill.
 This allowed the rider to not have to pedal.
 The rider kept the cranks horizontal and was left to choose which foot he wanted forward.
    The rope could potentially have applied lateral forces to the frame if the